A Holiday Positive Approach to Care

-We promise to love and care for your family as we do our own.
+We promise to love and care for

 Multiple sclerosis (MS) is a chronic, often disabling disease that attacks the central nervous system – the brain and the spinal cord.
 It is thought to be an autoimmune disease, in which the body’s defense system attacks and damages myelin, the insulating material that surrounds and protects the nerve fibers of the brain and spinal cord.
 This damage to the myelin and the nerve fibers forms hardened “plaques,” and the scattered distribution of these hardened or “sclerotic” areas throughout the brain and spinal cord gives rise to the name multiple sclerosis.
 When any part of the myelin sheath or nerve fiber is damaged or destroyed, nerve impulses to and from the brain, or within the brain, are distorted or interrupted, thereby causing clinical manifestations.